svcoverman/Scrape-Blog/README.md

 # Scrape-Blog
-Get the latest news all in one place.
+Get the latest Metal news all in one place.